carpentries-incubator/pangenomics/_episodes/06-pangolin.md

 To view the interactive graph we will use the software **gephi**.

 > ## Gephi setup
-> Install gephi from it [web page](https://gephi.org/).
+> Install gephi from its [web page](https://gephi.org/).
 > Open gephi:
 > > ## Linux
-> > Go to the directory where you installed the program and type:
+> > Go to the directory where you downloaded the program and type:
 > > ~~~
 > > ./gephi-0.10.1/bin/gephi
 > > ~~~